muazhari/semantic-search/README.md

 ## Walkthrough

 1. Get your ngrok Authentication Token.
-2. Create cell based on below Jupyter Notebook script in Google Colab, Kaggle, or other alternatives.
+2. Create cell based on below Jupyter Notebook script in Kaggle or other alternatives.

 ```python
 #@title Semantic Search App